mayconbordin/JavaWebExample/README.md

       cliente Character varying(80) NOT NULL,
       endereco Character varying(100) NOT NULL,
       descricao Text NOT NULL,
-      valorMaoObra Double precision NOT NULL,
+      valormaoobra Double precision NOT NULL,
-      valorMaterial Double precision NOT NULL,
+      valormaterial Double precision NOT NULL,
       total Double precision NOT NULL
      )
      WITH (OIDS=FALSE)